 Aiding practicality, BYD says the Atto 1 also features 20 storage areas throughout the cabin – from cup holders between the front seats to a cargo hold beneath the boot floor that’s ideal for charging cables.

-Australian specifications are still to be finalised but expect standard equipment at the base level to include LED daytime running lights, vegan leather seat upholstery, keyless entry/start (with NFC near field communications digital key passes), air-conditioning, power mirrors, a rearview camera and rear parking sensors.
+Full Australian specifications are yet to be announced but expect standard equipment at the base level to include LED daytime running lights, vegan leather seat upholstery, keyless entry/start (with NFC near field communications digital key passes), air-conditioning, power mirrors, a rearview camera and rear parking sensors.
 See our safety and technology section below for further highlights.

 The Premium model is expected to feature LED headlights (up from halogen on the Essential), 16-inch alloy wheels (upgrading from 15-inch steel rims), tinted rear windows, electric front seat adjustment (with heating), rain-sensing windscreen wipers and a 360-degree surround-view camera.